Housing Options for 2014-2015:

 - Selection process gives priority to students in this order: documented ADA accommodations, years since high school.

 - If you can’t meet capacity at the start of apartment sign-up you will need to select an alternative housing assignment.
 You may also opt to pay a premium rate for the additional space of $500 (per resident) a semester.
-This would guarantee you the apartment with no expectations to add additional residents provided the apartment remains at 2/3 capacities.
+This would guarantee you an apartment with no expectations to add additional residents provided the apartment remains at 2/3 capacities.
 Please note all two-person apartments must be at capacity for both spring/fall semesters to be eligible.